 - asked to present photo identification to library staff;

 - subject to a search of backpacks or bags;

 - directed to leave the premises and not return, and reported to Public Safety.

-Disciplinary or legal action may also be taken in accordance with applicable laws and policies.
+Disciplinary or legal action may also be taken in accordance with applicable laws

 - Step 1

 You will be given a copy of the Library Code of Conduct and the issue will be identified.

 You will be asked to take corrective action.
 If you comply, no additional action

 will be taken.
 Your cooperation with library staff is expected.
 Library staff will